AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-sync-for-a-custom-entity.md

 ---
 # Enable Sync for a Custom Entity {#enable-sync-for-a-custom-entity}

-If you need custom entity data from Dynamics to be available in Marketo Engage, here's how to enable the sync for it.
+If you need custom entity data from Dynamics to be available in Marketo Engage, here's how to enable the sync for it. **Admin permissions are required**.

->[!NOTE]
+>[!PREREQUISITES]
 >
->**Admin Permissions Required**
+>To use a custom object, it must be associated to a [lead](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-lead-sync.md){target="_blank"}, [contact](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-contact-sync.md){target="_blank"}, or [account](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-account-sync.md){target="_blank"} object in Microsoft Dynamics.

 >[!NOTE]
 >